 The COVID-19 pandemic has highlighted the need for families to plan ahead for a health crisis, in particular, providing improved care for older generations most at risk.

 In many families, the responsibility of ensuring older people receive proper medical care lies with adult children and includes finding the best medical professionals and facilities.
 It's a challenge for many in the so-called “Sandwich Generation” — the commonly used term for adults responsible for bringing up their own children and caring for aging parents.

-“Since the insurgence of COVID-19, I am much more conscious of my health, my children’s health and my parents’ health...
-How do we keep my parents, who are nearing their 80s, out of harm’s way as their health is at greatest risk?” a mother in the United Kingdom said in a recent report by RBC, along with Campden Wealth.
+“Since the insurgence of COVID-19, I am much more conscious of my health, my children's health and my parents' health...
+How do we keep my parents, who are nearing their 80s, out of harm's way as their health is at greatest risk?” a mother in the United Kingdom said in a recent report by RBC, in partnership with Campden Wealth.

 Health and wealth: It's more than just financial

 The Shaping tomorrow, today report shows just one-in-five of these next-generation wealth holders feels very prepared to care for their aging parents, while a stark 80 percent are concerned about the care their parents will receive.

 “I'm very blessed that we have financial resources, but at the end of the day, it's really about the people,” a 40-something women from the United States said in the report.
 “The money becomes irrelevant if you're sick or alone or you make poor choices.”